ejwmoreau/desktop/README.md

 * `sudo pacman -Sy ansible`
 * `make install`

-## Adding Submodule
+## Adding Content From Other Repos

 Change an ansible role to include:
 * Cloning the repo
-* Linking the repo contents to the relevant location
+* Linking the repo contents in the relevant destination

-Old Method:
-`git submodule add -- https://url.com/a/b src/url.com/a/b`

 # Implicit Contributors